Krafalski/hfb/README.md

 ###### Atom - main.css:
 - Let's make one more color change, now that we are on our color-updates branch. `.price` change the color from orange, to whatever color you want
+- `⌘F` will open a find/replace tab at the bottom of Atom and let you look for `.price`
+- `esc` to close the find/replace tab
 - `⌘S` -Don't forget to save your file

 ### Starting on a New Feature When We Haven't Finished Our Previous One